Tajinder Bagga's arrest: Delhi Police file kidnapping case

-The Delhi Police have registered a kidnapping case after the arrest of BJP leader Tajinder Pal Singh Bagga by the Punjab Police over his alleged threat to Delhi CM Arvind Kejriwal.
+The Punjab Police on Friday said it has arrested Delhi BJP spokesperson Tajinder Pal Singh Bagga from his residence in the national capital in connection with a case registered against him in Mohali last month.

-The Punjab Police arrested Delhi BJP spokesperson Tajinder Pal Singh Bagga from his residence in the national capital on Friday, party leaders said.
+However, vehicles bringing Bagga, who has been highly vocal against Kejriwal on social media, from Delhi to Mohali got held up in Haryana's Kurukshetra.
+Sources said that Haryana police officials were talking to their Punjab counterparts over some issues.

 Also Read — BJP leader Tajinder Pal Singh Bagga arrested over alleged threat to Delhi CM